 Want to know how “easy” Winged Foot Golf Club played on Thursday at the U.S. Open?
 So easy that a Korn Ferry Tour pro nearly made two holes-in-one during the opening round.

-Playing in the afternoon wave, Will Zalatoris made a little bit of U.S. Open history by being just the fifth person to record an ace during an Open round at Winged Foot when he made his tee shot on the par-3 seventh hole.
+Playing in the afternoon wave, Will Zalatoris made a little bit of U.S. Open history by being just the fifth person to record an ace during an Open round at Winged Foot when the 24-year-old made his tee shot on the par-3 seventh hole.
 Take a look … it’s pretty cool.

 As has been the case during much of the return to golf, Zalatoris’ accomplishment went with little fanfare since there were no fans there to see it.
 A marshal actually had to tell Zalatoris that he didn’t need his putter.